Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 @takashimayasc. / Instagram

-What matters here is not the timing, but the nature of the change.
+What matters isn’t the timing.
+It’s the nature of the change.

 Van Cleef & Arpels Lucky Spring